Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games

 \subsubsection{Scope and Contributions}

-The key contributions of this paper are the following: \begin{itemize} \item The focus on Problem \ref{prob:find-open-ended-skill-discovery}, i.e. relevant skill discovery, with the idea that if general capabilities are achieved by curriculum learning, they automatically imply relevant skill discovery. \item A formal definition, building upon \cite{hongler-emil}, of a space of tasks called \emph{(streamlined) cross-entropy (xent) games}, endowed with a transfer value structure. \item A hypothesis that (streamlined) curricula made of xent games can approximate the learning of any curriculum; and hence that relevant skill discovery can be understood in terms of xent games and their transfer value structure. \item A formalization of greedy curriculum learning for xent games in terms of a meta-objective optimization. \item A derivation of an explicit formula for any meta-objective satisfying suitable consistency assumptions. \end{itemize}
+The key contributions of this paper are the following: \begin{itemize} \item A treatment of Problem \ref{prob:find-open-ended-skill-discovery}, i.e. relevant skill discovery, with the idea that if general capabilities are achieved by curriculum learning, they automatically imply relevant skill discovery. \item A formal definition, building upon \cite{hongler-emil}, of a space of tasks called \emph{(Streamlined) Cross-Entropy (Xent) Games}, endowed with a transfer value structure. \item A hypothesis that curricula made of (Streamlined) Xent Games can approximate the learning of any curriculum; and hence that relevant skill discovery can be understood in terms of Xent Games and their transfer value structure. \item A formalization of greedy curriculum learning for Xent Games in terms of a meta-objective optimization. \item A derivation of an explicit formula for any meta-objective satisfying suitable consistency assumptions. \end{itemize}